 1. Communicate the Rationale Clearly

 - Transparency is essential.
-Employees are more likely to support RTO policies when they understand the underlying reasons.
+Employees are more likely to support Return-to-Office policies when they understand the underlying reasons.

 - Clearly articulate how increased in-office work aligns with business goals, such as enhancing collaboration, fostering innovation, or improving client services.